Person

 Early Life and Education

 In 2017, Gupta became the president and CEO of the Leadership Conference on Civil and Human Rights (LCCHR), succeeding Wade Henderson, who led the organization for 21 years.
-9 As of spring 2021, Henderson replaced Gupta to become the interim president and CEO of LCCHR after Gupta stepped down.
+7 She remained in that position until her nomination as associate attorney general in the Biden Administration in 2021.8

 Political Appointments

 In January 2021, President Joe Biden nominated Gupta as Associate Attorney General, the third-highest post in the DOJ.
-16
+10 She stepped down from her position and left the administration in early 2024.11

 Controversies